reem-shaikh/70DaysOfCode/main/8-01/readme.md

        const outerFun = (a) => {
            let b = 10;
            const innerFun = () => {
-               //inner function can have access to the outer function variable and its parameter as well let sum = a+b
+               ✅inner function can have access to the outer function variable and its parameter as well let sum = a+b
                console.log(sum)
            }